 The adoption of the Alaska Trust Act in 1997 established Alaska as the first state to allow for self-settled or domestic asset protection trusts.
-Since then, both Alaska, Nevada, and Delaware have continued to pass innovative statutes which promote unique trust planning opportunities.
-Peak Trust Company remains closely involved in the continuing development of trust law in all three states in which Peak Trust Company operates.
+Since then, Alaska and Nevada have continued to pass innovative statutes that promote unique trust planning opportunities.
+Peak Trust Company remains closely involved in the continuing development of trust law in the jurisdictions in which it operates.

-Both Alaska, Nevada, and Delaware all have similar statutes, both being top trust jurisdictions.
-Among other advantages, both Alaska, Nevada, and Delaware all allow self-settled trusts, permit perpetual trusts, and have no state income tax imposed on trusts.* The choice of one over the other comes down to what specifically a grantor is trying to accomplish with the trust along with the preferences of the client and the attorney.
+Alaska and Nevada have similar statutes and are both recognized as leading trust jurisdictions.
+Among other advantages, both states allow self-settled trusts, permit perpetual trusts, and impose no state income tax on trusts.* The choice between them comes down to what specifically a grantor is trying to accomplish with the trust, along with the preferences of the client and the attorney.

 What makes a “top-tier” jurisdiction?